gobo-eiffel/gobo/test/gelint/validity/vhpr3/test8/Readme.txt

 TEST DESCRIPTION:
 ----------------------------------------------------------------------
-Class BB inherits from CC [DD [BIT name]], where `name' is a constant attribute declared of value 32 in class BB.
-But 'BIT name' is not only made up of class names nor names of formal generic parameters.
+Class BB inherits from CC [like name], but 'like name' is not only made up of class names nor names of formal generic parameters.
 Validity VHPR-3 is violated.
 ----------------------------------------------------------------------